mohamedi01/ee109/Final-Project/docs/architecture.md

+# Project Architecture

+This document outlines the structure and components of the EE109 Final Project.

+## Directory Structure

 Final-Project/
 ├─ README.md                            # (Up to Date with DSP -> ASR software implementation)
 ├─ project_proposal.md                  # (Up to Date with DSP -> ASR software implementation)